Impact of Clifford operations on non-stabilizing power and quantum chaos: Impact of Interlaced Clifford Operations on Non-Stabilizing Power

 In this section, we address the central goal of our paper, which is to demonstrate how random Clifford operations affect the non-stabilizing power in generic quantum circuits.
 Given an arbitrary non-Clifford unitary $U$, we have $ m_{p}(U) = m_{p}(CU) $ for any Clifford operator $C$.
 This relation implies that if $ \mathcal{U} = CU $ acts on an initial stabilizer state $|\psi\rangle$, then $C$ does not contribute to the generation of the magic in it.
 However, repeated applications of $ \mathcal{U} $ may lead to different outcomes compared to those of $U$, that is,

-The inequality generically holds if $C$ is not an identity operator (nor is $U$).
+The inequality generically holds { if neither $C$ nor $U$ is the identity operator}.
 It is a main aim of this work to provide a comprehensive understanding of the non-stabilizing power of a composite unitary obtained by sandwiching a Clifford unitary between two non-Clifford unitaries (see the setting in Fig.~\ref{fig:sch2}).

 We first consider the case in which a random Clifford operation $C$ is sandwiched between two arbitrary non-Clifford unitaries, $U$ and $V$.
 The non-stabilizing power of the resulting composite unitary averaged over the Clifford group is then given by